The Closed Geodetic Game: algorithms and strategies: Future research

 \section{Future research}

-In this paper, we explored \AGAG in three directions: general results such as graph operations (Cartesian product) and decomposition through articulation points, characterization of outcomes and Sprague-Grundy values, and polynomial-time algorithms based on dynamic programming for constrained graph classes.
+In this paper, we explored \AGAG in three directions: general results such as graph operations (how to get the outcome of the Cartesian product of two graphs in function of the outcomes of the individual graphs) and decomposition through articulation points, characterization of outcomes and Sprague-Grundy values, and polynomial-time algorithms based on dynamic programming for constrained graph classes.
 However, many more general graph classes remain open, algorithmically as well as structurally.

 A first interesting research direction would be to fully characterize the graphs for which \AGAG is a \lovesme game, or those that are close to such a situation.
 We already exhibited complete graphs and stars as \lovesme games in \Cref{sec-lovesMeLovesMeNot}, but there might be other very structured classes with many simplicial vertices that are in the same situation.
+Note that the unicity of minimum-size geodetic sets and the structural backbone of the graph are not sufficient conditions for this property.

 Another idea would be to further the work initiated in \Cref{sec-symmetry} and to define a type of graph symmetry adapted to \AGAG, that would allow us to obtain the outcomes of other structured graph classes.
 Expansions of cycles could be good candidates.